-5 Suggestions for Shorter Turn Times
+5 Hints for Swifter Turn Times

 - Complete and accurate subject property information is crucial.

 - Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
 Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with the request.
 We even welcome lists of recent sales in the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.